-The statistics are collected for four types of properties: (a) on campus, (b) in dormitories or other residential facilities for students on campus, (c) in or on a non-campus building or property, or (d) on public property.
+The statistics are collected for four types of properties: (a) on campus, (b) in dormitories or other residential facilities for students on campus, (c) in or on a noncampus building or property, or (d) on public property.
 Campus is defined as "(1) Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and (2) Any building or property that is within or reasonably contiguous to the area identified in paragraph (1) of this definition, that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor)."
-Noncampus building or property is defined as "(1) Any building or property owned or controlled by a student organization that is officially recognized by the institution; or (2) Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution."
+Noncampus building or property is defined as "(1) Any building or property owned or controlled by a student organization that is officially recognized by the institution; or (2) Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution."
 Public Property is defined as "public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus."